-Note that, despite the presence of seven $T$ or $T^\dag$-gates (and hence a potential of 128 summands appearing in the additive type), only four of them enlarged the term – all $T$ or $T^\dag$ gates applied to either of the first two qubits failed to change the type.
-The $\X$ types all left the picture once we applied the second Hadamard, and the $\Y$ types all canceled out, leaving only $\Z$ and $\I$.
-In fact, every summand has a $\Z$ in the last position, and the first type leaves us no way to introduce a negative on the $\Z$.
+Note that, despite the presence of seven $T$ or $T^\dag$-gates (and hence a potential of 128 summands appearing in the additive predicate), only four of them enlarged the term -- all $T$ or $T^\dag$ gates applied to either of the first two qubits failed to change the predicates.
+The $\X$s all left the picture once we applied the second Hadamard, and the $\Y$s all canceled out, leaving only $\Z$s and $\I$s.
+In fact, every summand has a $\Z$ in the last position, and the first predicate leaves us no way to introduce a negative on the $\Z$.